AbhishekMankame/CPP_tutorial/Learning/sorting/non comparison based sorting.md

 - You have a limited range of values.
 - You're working with integers and not comparing them (imagine sorting marks of students from 0 to 100, it works great!).

+### 🍀Advantages (Why Counting Sort is a Superhero)
+1. Super Sonic Speed (O(n + k)) 🚀
+    Counting Sort is like The Flash of sorting algorithms - when conditions are right (small range of numbers), it can sort faster than a rocket launch.<br>
+    No messy comparisons, no "Is 5 bigger than 6?"... just pure counting action.

 ### TL;DR:
 - Counting Sort is a coin-counter!🧮 It sorts by counting how many times a number appears, then it places them in order.
 - No Comparisons!
 O(n + k) time complexity.
 It's like sorting coins without even looking at their value!